RS-PYTHON/rs-server/docs/doc/developer_manual.md

 There are currently 3 main services implemented:

 1. CADIP service
-It facilitates the download of files from a CADIP server to a S3 bucket.
-Each instance of this service is started for a given station and provides 3 endpoints :
+It facilitates the search and download of files from a CADIP server to a S3 bucket.
+Each instance of this service is started for a given station and provides 3 endpoints:

-    * A search endpoint that enables to search files for a time period
+    * A **search** endpoint that enables to search files for a time period
-    * A download endpoint that enables to download a file from its name
+    * A **download** endpoint that enables to download a file using own its name
-    * A status endpoint that enables the check of the current status for a downloading file.
+    * A **status** endpoint that enables the check of the current status for a downloading file.

-2. ADGS service - facilitates the download of files from an ADGS server to a S3 bucket
+2. ADGS service - Provides the same functionality as CADIP service, facilitates the search and download of files from an ADGS server to a S3 bucket
-3. Catalog service - facilitates the use of the main RS-Server catalog in pystac format
+3. Catalog service - facilitates the use of the main RS-Server catalog in [PySTAC](https://pystac.readthedocs.io/en/stable/) format

 To maintain consistency and streamline development, all services use shared components and mechanisms provided by the ```rs-server-common package```.
 This package includes: